 Fluid intelligence is the mental capacity to deal with new challenges and solve problems without prior knowledge.
 It's a facet of intellectual abilities central to reasoning, pattern recognition, and abstract thinking.
 This type of intelligence is independent of learning and experience, distinguishing itself from crystallized intelligence, which is built through learning and cultural influences.

-Cattell’s contributions to our understanding of fluid intelligence have profound implications.
+Cattell's contributions to our understanding of fluid intelligence have profound implications.
 His work paved the way for more nuanced intelligence testing, moving beyond rote knowledge and focusing on an individual's adaptability and problem-solving skills.
-Today, his influence is evident in the tools we use to measure cognitive agility and in the strategies developed to enhance this critical component of intellect.
+Today, his influence is evident in the tools we use to measure cognitive agility and in the strategies developed to improve this critical component of intellect.

 Popular Questions: